Catholic bishops adopt long-promised abuse plan -- for bishops to police bishops

-Some Catholics, including activists for more accountability, celebrated the new rules, which the bishops touted as major action.
-But to some aggrieved believers, the new policies do not go nearly far enough, since they still place the responsibility for handling abuse by bishops in the hands of their fellow bishops, despite years of cover-ups.
+Some Catholics, including advocates for more accountability, celebrated the new rules, which the bishops touted as major action.
+But to some aggrieved believers, the policies do not go nearly far enough, because they still place the responsibility for handling abuse by bishops in the hands of fellow bishops, despite years of coverups.

 After three days of debate in Baltimore, most of it more collegial than contentious, the bishops emerged with the plan for handling abuse by leaders that they had been promising for most of the year.
 Their new policy creates a national hotline, operated by an outside vendor, for Catholics to call or write with complaints that a bishop has abused a child, sexually harassed an adult or mishandled an abuse report.